snpranav/PyGeocode/README.md

 ---
 #### A test folder exists in the same directory that contains tests for geocoding and reverse geocoding respectively 🧪

+---
+This project is currently used by Reap Benefit for their [Neighborhood Dashboard](http://nd.solveninja.org/)